mihsamusev/mihsamusev.github.io/_pages/cv.md

 **Research assistant - Aalborg University, Aalborg, Denmark, 08/2019 – 11/2021**

 Position in traffic data analysis group.
-Writting data processing pipelines for qualitative and quantitative traffic research.
+Writing data processing pipelines for qualitative and quantitative traffic research.
 Teaching Python and SQL.
 Notable projects:
 - Offline LiDAR data editing and visualization program [pylidartracker](https://github.com/mihsamusev/pylidartracker) and its library version [pylidarlib](https://github.com/mihsamusev/pylidarlib) used in the master thesis by a student - _LiDAR for cyclist detection_.
 [See here](https://projekter.aau.dk/projekter/da/studentthesis/lidar-til-cykeldetektering(da74f7e5-656d-4d62-ac8f-4fe09523d9f0).html).
 - Automated timed mailing service [easemail](https://github.com/TRG-BUILD/easemailing) for speeding intervention project EASE.
 - Was responsible for teaching Python during 2 courses.
 Python and SQL for traffic data analysis.
 Microscopic traffic simulation based on [Eclipse SUMO](https://www.eclipse.org/sumo/) and Python.
 Materials can be found [here](https://github.com/TRG-BUILD/sumo_course/tree/master/course2021).

-Last year in status of a PhD student working on intelligent traffic control in collaboration with Computer Science department at AAU.
+Last year as a PhD student working on intelligent traffic control in collaboration with the Computer Science department at AAU.
 Resulted in two Python based projects. [strategoutil](https://github.com/mihsamusev/strategoutil) was developed as a Python API for the [UPPAAL Stratego](https://people.cs.aau.dk/~marius/stratego/) to enable model predictive control.
 (Paper in review). [sumotlslab](https://github.com/mihsamusev/sumotlslab) was an attempt to build a benchmarking environment based on SUMO for comparing traffic controllers.
 {: style="text-align: justify;"}

 **Research assistant - Aalborg University, Aalborg, Denmark, 08/2018 – 07/2019**

 Researched computational methods in structural health monitoring.
-Proposed the [MATLAB toolbox](https://www.mathworks.com/matlabcentral/fileexchange/68988-shmtoolbox) to pipeline numerical modelling of vibrating structures, signal processing for extraction of damage sensitive features and machine learning methods for damage detection.
+Proposed the [MATLAB toolbox](https://www.mathworks.com/matlabcentral/fileexchange/68988-shmtoolbox) to pipeline numerical modeling of vibrating structures, signal processing for extraction of damage sensitive features and machine learning methods for damage detection.
 The toolbox was used in [the paper](https://vbn.aau.dk/en/publications/a-numerical-study-of-vibration-based-scour-detection-in-offshore-) about scour detection around offshore monopiles.
-Co-supervised master thesis in the subjects of structural dynamics and time-series modelling.
+Co-supervised master thesis in the subjects of structural dynamics and time-series modeling.
 {: style="text-align: justify;"}

 **Laboratory technician - SINTEF Ocean, Hirtshals, Denmark, 07/ 2017 – 06/2018**